numba/llvmlite/docs/source/user-guide/binding/modules.rst

         The module's identifier, as a string.
 This attribute can be set.

+   * .. attribute:: source_file

+        The module's reported source file, as a string.
+This attribute can not be set.

    * .. attribute:: triple

         The platform "triple" string for this module.
 This